No trip to Georgia would be complete without a visit to the Greater Caucasus, the mountain range that forms a natural

 Looking for something different?
-Try another of these popular destinations in Georgia to get your mountain fix.
+Try one of these alternative mountain destinations in Georgia.

 A ski resort town located off the Georgian Military Highway between Tbilisi and Kazbegi.
 Sitting on the south-facing plateau of the Greater Caucasus mountains, Gudauri boasts fantastic views of the mountain range.

 One of Kazbegi’s highest settlements, Juta is located 24km east of Stepantsminda, close to the Chaukhi mountain range.
 Check out Fifth Season cabins if you’re headed this way.

-100km (approximately 4 hours by marshrutka) northeast of Kutaisi, Racha-Lechkhum-Kvemo Svaneti Planned National Park—or Racha—sits in the upper Rioni river valley at the foot of the Greater Caucasus mountains.
-As well as gorgeous mountain-scapes, the park contains Shaori—the region’s largest lake— and the town of Nikortmsinda, with its 10th century temple.
+Located 100km (approximately 4 hours by marshrutka) northeast of Kutaisi, Racha-Lechkhum-Kvemo Svaneti Planned National Park, or Racha, sits in the upper Rioni river valley at the foot of the Greater Caucasus mountains.
+As well as gorgeous mountain-scapes, the park contains Shaori, the region’s largest lake, and the town of Nikortmsinda, with its 10th century temple.
 Learn more about visiting Racha here.

 Lagodekhi Protected Areas

 Located in the northeast corner of Georgia’s Kakheti district, where Georgia meets Azerbaijan and Russia, Lagodekhi Protected Areas is one of the country’s most unique landscapes.
 From the town of Lagodekhi (150km east of Tbilisi), you can take a multi-day hike right up to the mountains and lakes that form the border with Daghestan.

-It’s not the Greater Caucasus mountains—but Bakuriani in Georgia’s southern Borjomi district is another popular mountainous spot for tourists, especially those who like to ski.
+It’s not the Greater Caucasus mountains, but Bakuriani in Georgia’s southern Borjomi district is another popular mountainous spot for tourists, especially those who like to ski.
 Located on the northern slope of the Trialeti Range, Bakuriani is 180km from both Tbilisi and Kutaisi.
-You can easily visit Bakuriani as a day trip from Tbilisi.
+You can visit Bakuriani as a day trip from Tbilisi.